GDQuest/website/content/open-source/guides/learn-godot/developer/index.md

++++
+title = "Learn to Make Games with Godot: Developer Edition" description = "This free guide is a curated list of free resources that help with transitioning to Godot - the Free and Open Source game engine." author = "razvan"

+type = "post"

+date = "2019-11-11 09:47:26+0200"
++++

 _For a gentler introduction to the concepts of game development using the [Godot game engine](https://godotengine.org/), please refer to our previous guide: [Learn to Make Games with Godot: Beginner Edition]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}})._